OPS-E2E-PPE/VBA-Docs/api/Access.Attachment.ControlTipText.md

 The **ControlTipText** property provides an easy way to provide helpful information about controls on a form.

 There are other ways to provide information about a form or a control on a form.
-You can use the **StatusBarText** property to display information in the status bar about a control.
+Use the **StatusBarText** property to display information in the status bar about a control.
 To provide more extensive help for a form or control, use the **[HelpFile](access.form.helpfile.md)** and **[HelpContextID](access.form.helpcontextid.md)** properties.